- 1963-2001 (predominant 1972 - 2000) (Creation)

 On December 1, 1991, President Lewis Preston's first reorganization abolished all senior vice presidencies.
 The new Sector and Operations Policy Vice Presidency (OSP) was created as a result of this reorganization and adopted functions previously supervised by senior vice presidents.
 On January 1, 1993, as part of a larger initiative to align the Bank's organization with the priority areas of its poverty reduction effort, the Sector and Operations Policy Vice Presidency (OSP) was terminated.
 All research activities were removed from the departments in the central vice presidencies, including PHR, and were consolidated under the Chief Economist and Vice President for Development Economics (DECVP).
 The Policy Research Department (PRD) under DECVP became the principal research arm of the Bank including responsibility for population, health,and nutrition sector research.

 During the 1993 reorganization, the PHR was terminated and its functions were split between a reconstituted Population, Health and Nutrition Department (PHN) and a new Education and Social Policy Department (ESP).
 Both of these departments were placed in the HRO vice presidency along with an Operations Policy Department (OPR).
 The OPR absorbed the functions of: the former Central Operations Department (COD); the International Economic Relations Division (OPRIE); and the UN Office in New York (OPRNY) transferred from the External Relations Department (EXT).
 The PHN had no divisions but had task - specific teams including a Population Team, Health Team, and Nutrition Team.

 Beginning in September 1996 and into 1997, the thematic Vice Presidencies were reorganized to strike a better balance between country focus and sectoral excellence.
-The Human Development Network (HDN) was the first to be launched in the Bank-wide reorganization into networks to facilitate sharing of expertise and knowledge, the Bank established networks that linked Bank - wide communities of staff working in the same field across organizational boundaries and with external partners.
+The Human Development Network (HDN) was the first to be launched in the Bank-wide reorganization into networks to facilitate sharing of expertise and knowledge.
+Networks linked Bank-wide communities of staff working in the same field across organizational boundaries and with external partners.
 The networks formed a virtual overlay on the existing Bank organization, and were intended to link staff working in the same sectors throughout the Bank, whether the staff was located in the Regions, in the Central Vice-Presidencies' Sector Departments, or other Vice-Presidencies.

 The work programs of Network staff focused on the following items: